 A deeper dive into the data

-Data for this analysis were collected from Arcadia Data Research, a normalized, de-identified, HIPAA-compliant clinical and operational dataset containing over 150 million patient records.
+Arcadia Research Data includes de-identified, HIPAA-compliant RWD on a growing active patient population.
 This data asset contains data from electronic health record (EHR) systems, practice management systems, healthcare payer claims and eligibility data, care management and clinical assessment data, and other third-party sources.